m0rn1ngstr/m0rn1ngstr.github.io/_posts/2020-08-04-THM-Bounty-Hacker.md

 root
 {% endhighlight %}

-*Side-note: I am not familiar with "Cowboy Bebop" fandom, so the user list is created only based on names I came across during walkthrough.
+*Side-note: I am not familiar with "Cowboy Bebop" fandom, so the user list is created only based on names I came across during the walkthrough.
 I am sure that it can be filtered more.*

 ## Gaining Shell and User flag